showlab/UniVTG/README.md

 ## 🎨 Visualization

-If you want to draw visualizations like our paper, you can simply run `python3 plot/qvhl.py` to generate corresponding figures by providing the predicted json.
+If you want to draw visualizations like our paper, you can simply run `python3 plot/qvhl.py` to generate corresponding figures by providing the prediction json.

 ![visualization](figures/plot_qvhl.jpg)